aimms/how-to/Articles/526/526-reference-element-style.rst

 Parameters and variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Data and variables are defined over these sets as usual, for instance to track stock over time there is an initial stock and a variable modeling stock:
+Data and variables are defined over these sets as usual, for instance,to track stock over time there is an initial stock and a variable modeling stock:

 .. code-block:: aimms
     :linenos: